CS-433/ml-project-2-ml-gang/README.md

 Python files containing embeddings and models in order to classify a dataset of tweets based on sentiment.
 A PDF report explaining our work process and discoveries, as well as the accuracies and F1-Scores we obtained.

-Embeddings: TF-IDF, GloVe, Word2Vec, Fasttext, BERT
+Embeddings: GloVe, Word2Vec, Fasttext, BERT
 Models: Logistic Regression, Linear SVM, MLP Classifier, Fasttext Recurrent Neural Networks: LSTM, GRU

+Branch "jacopo" contains exploration files on TF-IDF and n-grams.
+File exploration_v2_Jacopo contains our best accuracy which is 0.848.

 How to run ?